miayam/miayam/src/pages/now.md

 I am no longer into crypto.
 I am putting my money into mutual funds and gold.

-I am intending to start a family despite my other half has yet to be found.
-I am 31 and I found a wisdom in marriage.
-I need to save up enough to finance this wonderful endevour.
+I am intending to start a family.
+I am already 31 and I found a wisdom in matrimony.
+I need to save up enough to finance this wonderful endeavour.
 It's a big responsibility.

 Last updated: April 2023.